nih-fmrif/NIMH_repro_2017_03/_episodes/15-libraries_and_pathlib.md

 ---
-title: "Libraries"
+title: "Libraries and pathlib"
-teaching: 10
+teaching: 15
-exercises: 10
+exercises: 15
 questions:
 - "How can I use software that other people have written?"
 - "How can I find out what that software does?"